ICTU/quality-time/docs/src/usage.md

 DORA metrics are a set of four key metrics for measuring the performance of software delivery, first described by the DevOps Research & Assessment (DORA) team in the 2016 State of DevOps report.
 See the [DORA research program](https://www.devops-research.com/research.html) for more information.

 *Quality-time* can monitor these metrics in the following manner.
-Add a subject of type [Operations](reference.md#operations) and add the following metrics to the subject:
+Add a subject of type [Operations process](reference.md#operations-process) and add the following metrics to the subject:

 - Deployment Frequency: measure [job runs within time period](reference.md#job-runs-within-time-period) filtered on deployment jobs.
 - Lead Time for Changes: measure [average issue lead time](reference.md#average-issue-lead-time) filtered on issues marked as change.